Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 💡 Clinical Pearl: Tourniquet Management

-While traditional TKA utilizes a tourniquet inflated to 250–300 mm Hg prior to incision, modern protocols often favor a "tourniquet-less" approach or delayed inflation (only during cementation) to reduce postoperative pain, minimize quadriceps inhibition, and lower the risk of deep vein thrombosis (DVT).
+While traditional TKA utilizes a tourniquet inflated to 250–300 mm Hg prior to incision, modern protocols often favor a "tourniquet-less" approach or delayed inflation (only during cementation).
+This paradigm shift aims to reduce postoperative pain, minimize quadriceps inhibition, lower the risk of deep vein thrombosis (DVT), and allow for meticulous intra-operative hemostasis.

 Surgical Approaches to the Knee